Fiscal year: Philippines

 In the Philippines, the government's fiscal year is the calendar year, from 1 January to 31 December.

 The accounting period for the private sector must follow a 12-month fiscal period which can or can not be synchronized with the calendar year.
 Most Philippine companies end their fiscal years in December or March.

 Poland

 In Poland, the fiscal year is the calendar year, from 1 January to 31 December.

 Portugal

 In Portugal, the fiscal year is the calendar year, 1 January to 31 December.

 Qatar

 In Qatar, the fiscal year is from 1 January to 31 December.

 Romania

 In Romania, the fiscal year is the calendar year, 1 January to 31 December.

 Russia

 In Russia, the fiscal year is the calendar year, 1 January to 31 December.

+Saudi Arabia

+In Saudi Arabia, the fiscal year is the calendar year, 1 January to 31 December.

 Singapore

 In Singapore, the fiscal year for the calculation of personal income taxes is 1 January to 31 December.

 The fiscal year for the Government of Singapore and many government-linked corporations is 1 April to 31 March.

 Corporations and organisations are permitted to select any date as the end of each fiscal year, as long as this date remains constant.
 However, new companies should consciously choose their financial year end to stretch as much as a duration of 12 months as possible.